Certificate of Excellence

 The south coast of the Bukit is densely populated with surf breaks, but there are no towns or even villages, so it remains a pristine location.

-Here you’ll find 6 known surf spots which we will document in this guide.
-There are however, many other surf spots in this area which are left for you and others to seek and find.
+Here you will find 6 known surf spots which we will document in this guide.
+There are, however, many other surf spots in this area which are left for you and others to seek and find.

 All of the south coast spots are suitable for intermediate and advanced surfers when the swell is not too big.
-Due to the amount of swell these spots pick up, and the trade winds in the dry season, these spots are usually best in the wet season or at beginning and end of dry season i.e. April and October.
+Due to the amount of swell these spots pick up, and the trade winds in the dry season, these spots are usually best in the wet season or at the beginning and end of the dry season, i.e. April and October.

 Nyang Nyang

-Nyang Nyang is the highes cliffs on the whole Bukit.
+Nyang Nyang has the highest cliffs on the whole Bukit.
 It used to be an arduous climb up the steps after the surf, but there is now a road that allows motorbikes to access the beach.
-There is now also a warung to change your clothes and enjoy a cold bintang after your surf session.
+There is now also a warung where you can change your clothes and enjoy a cold Bintang after your surf session.

 Surfing at Nyang Nyang

-Be very careful to check the conditions before you walk down, as it’s a grinding walk back up.
+Be very careful to check the conditions before you walk down, as it is a grinding walk back up.
 There is fortunately a small cafe on the cliff where you can drink a cold coconut while observing the surf and contemplating the long climb down.

-When the conditions are rights, it’s very much worth the effort to get to this beautiful secluded beach.
-A high quality left hand wave forms perfectly when the tide and conditions are right.
+When the conditions are right at Nunggalan, it is very much worth the effort to get to this beautiful secluded beach.
+A high-quality left-hand wave forms perfectly when the tide and conditions are right.
 It is only suitable for intermediates on the tiniest of swells due to the power of the waves.
 Advanced surfers will need bigger boards on even a very small swell.

-Nungallan is a very wind exposed wave and usually best early mornings when there is no wind.
+Nunggalan is a very wind exposed wave and is usually best in the early mornings when there is no wind.
 It breaks too fast at low tide and is best from mid to high tide.

 Melasti

-There are 2 surf breaks nearby here which are both easily accessible from the shore.
-At mid tide there is a shifty left and right breaking wave that works good on a very small swell, but there is a strong current and quite challenging as it breaks fast.
-This was is for advanced surfers only as you need to be a strong paddler and quick on your feet to make the sections.
+There are 2 surf breaks nearby which are both easily accessible from the shore.
+At mid tide there is a shifty left and right breaking wave that works well on a very small swell, but there is a strong current and it is quite challenging as it breaks fast.
+This wave is for advanced surfers only, as you need to be a strong paddler and quick on your feet to make the sections.

 To the east of the advanced left hander there is a beginner spot that is more sheltered from the swell and has rolling whitewater with a much lighter current.